-If you know the name of a Matlab function you need help with, type help function-name to see the help text contained in the function definition itself.
+If you know the name of a Matlab function you need help with, type help function-name to see the "helpful" information contained in the function definition itself.
 If you don't know the name of the function you need, try lookfor keyword.
-Matlab then searches through the first line of help text of each function for the keyword.
-However, the search is very slow, and often deluges the user with many items.
+However, the search is very slow, and often deluges the user with a great many unhelpful items.
 In addition, a search for a concept, such as "matrix" will almost never return what you need.